wilg/la-fire-maps/README.md

 # LA fires recent satellite imagery

-This is a way to make Maxar open data easier to view on the web so people can check on their houses.
+[Maxar](https://maxar.com/) is a company that sells various satellite photo products.
+They make some data available for emergency situations.

-Additional images are available from Maxar's open data with a free account, these above are some partial regions of the available data for quick access.
+The images are available from Maxar's open data with a free account, but you have to sign up and isn't super quick and doesnt work very well on the phone.

-Also I expect them to have updated imagery in the coming days.
+I've copied **just a few** of the images they've taken for quick reference.

+I'm not sure if they have stopped releasing open images of this event or if there will be updated imagery in the future.

 ## Selected images for quick reference